-NOTICE IS HEREBY GIVEN that the Annual General Meeting of the holders of the Common Shares of REKO INTERNATIONAL GROUP INC. (the "Company") will be held at the Torino Restaurant & Banquet Hall, 12049 Tecumseh Road, Tecumseh, ON N8N 1M1, Canada on Thursday, December 3, 2015 at 3:00 p.m.
+NOTICE IS HEREBY GIVEN that the Annual General Meeting of the holders of the Common Shares of REKO INTERNATIONAL GROUP INC. (the "Company") will be held at the Torino Restaurant & Banquet Hall, 12049 Tecumseh Road, Tecumseh, ON N8N 1M1, Canada on Thursday, December 1, 2016 at 3:00 p.m.
 (E.S.T.) for the following purposes:

-- (1) to receive and approve the consolidated financial statements of the Company for the year ended July 31, 2015 and the report of the auditors thereon; - (2) to elect the Directors of the Company to hold office until their successors are elected or appointed at the next Annual General Meeting of the Company; - (3) to appoint the auditors of the Company to hold office until the close of the next Annual General Meeting of the Company and to authorize the Directors to fix the remuneration to be paid to the auditors; and - (4) to transact such other business as may properly be brought before the Meeting, or any adjournment thereof.
+- (1) to receive the consolidated financial statements of the Company for the year ended July 31, 2016 and the report of the auditors thereon; - (2) to elect the Directors of the Company to hold office until their successors are elected or appointed at the next Annual General Meeting of the Company; - (3) to re- appoint PricewaterhouseCoopers LLP as the Independent Auditors of the Company to hold office until the close of the next Annual General Meeting of the Company and to authorize the Directors to fix the remuneration of the auditors; and - (4) to transact such other business as may properly be brought before the Meeting, or any adjournment thereof.